by Texas Homesteader ~

 2) To keep your cheesecake from being too air-filled & fluffy, beat on low speed.
 It's important not to over mix.

 3) When cooking time is up, only the very center should jiggle slightly like jello.
-If it looks like it needs more time, I've put it back into the IP and cooked on high pressure 5 more minutes.
+If it looks like it needs more time, return covered cheesecake to the pressure cooker and cook at high pressure 5 minutes more.

 ~TxH~